PFCO course approved by the CAA

 If the student fails this test paper then they will be advised to complete the ground school.
 Please contact us to discuss this further.

 Students must have valid insurance to take the flight assessment.

 Coverdrone will provide ONE day FREE flight test insurance, or you can take out a 30 day training policy with them.

-The Policy includes a flight test, which can be refunded back to any annual policy upon purchase.
+The 30 day Policy can be refunded back to any annual policy upon purchase of full insurance.

 Please visit Coverdrone to obtain your flight test insurance